bictorv/chaosnet-bridge/README.md

 ### Private non-routed subnet
-In order to minimise address collisions and routing problems, the subnet 0376 octal, is allocated for private non-routed use, such as experiments.
+In order to minimise address collisions and routing problems, the subnet 0376 octal, is reserved for private non-routed use, such as experiments.
 No routing information about that subnet should be sent outside that subnet, no packets from that subnet should be sent to other subnets, and any packets received from that subnet on another